 Our Outreach Ministry is committed to building relationships with our wider community and supporting those in need.
 While we are active in many different facets of London life, some particular activities include:

 Project Hope is a group in London feeding/supplying our friends who are homeless - providing nutrient packed, protein filled meals each week.
-With Project Hope, members of St James Westminster continue to make 100 sandwiches each week and 50 hot meals once a month.
+With Project Hope, members of St James Westminster continue to make 60 hot meals each week.

 Christians Against Poverty